JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

 }
 ```

-The model inference logic is now wrapped in a class that inherits from `mlflow.pyfunc.PythonModel`.
+As a step towards deployment, the model inference logic is now wrapped in a class that inherits from `mlflow.pyfunc.PythonModel`.
 There are two functions to implement:

 - `load_context()` loads the model artifacts defined above from a [PythonModelContext](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#mlflow.pyfunc.PythonModelContext).
 - `predict()` runs model inference on the given input and returns the model's output; here an input pandas DataFrame with column `question` specifying the query question and column `text` from which the answer will be extracted is turned into a pandas Series of predicted answers.

-Full documentation is available [here](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#mlflow.pyfunc.PythonModel).
+Full documentation of `mlflow.pyfunc.PythonModel` is available [here](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html#mlflow.pyfunc.PythonModel) and my implementation
+looks as follows:

 ```python
 import os